taynantofanini/terraform-gcp-multiples-vms-and-data-disks/README.md

 # **GCP VPN HA Terraform** #

-Deploy in Google Cloud one or more VMs with one or more (or none) data disks using HashiCorp Terraform
+Deploy in Google Cloud (one or more) VMs with none, one or more data disks using HashiCorp Terraform

 ## The code deploys ##

-* Google Compute Address Internal (you can specify an IP)
+* Internal Address (you can specify an IP)
-* Google Compute Address External (with decision to use or not)
+* External Address (with decision to use or not)
 * Boot Disk
 * Data Disks (with decidion: none, one or more)
 * Atacched Disk (how many you need according data disks)